KBNLwikimedia/Wikidata-KB-Overview/README.md

+Logo Wikidata + Logo KB

 # Wikidata-KB-Overview

 *An overview of how Wikidata is used by/in/for the KB, national library of the Netherlands*

-This page is a textual summary of the lecture *title* for employeees of KB, national library of the Netherlands on 14 November 2023, 15:00-16:15 hrs.
-This (rather long) slidedeck (in Dutch) is available on [Wikimedia Commons] and [Zenodo].
+This page is a textual summary of the lecture *title* for employeees of KB, national library of the Netherlands on 14 November 2023, 15:00-16:15.
+The (rather long) slidedeck (in Dutch) for this lecture is available on [Wikimedia Commons] and [Zenodo] as PDFs.
+The [full text transcript] is avialabe at [page in this repo]

 **Reuse and licensing**